Statement of Educational Effectiveness

 Pacific Lutheran Theological Seminary of California Lutheran University prepares leaders through professional graduate programs that draw upon multiple disciplines to strengthen theological engagement and expand ministry skills.
 Graduates are prepared to serve in a variety of placements, including lay, commissioned, ordained, chaplaincy, non-profit, and academic settings.

-For the past 6 years for which PLTS has completion data, 90% of students start PLTS seeking to be rostered (licensed) by the Evangelical Lutheran Church in America (ELCA).
-Therefore, programs at PLTS intersect with ELCA candidacy.
+For the past 6 years for which PLTS of Cal Lutheran has completion data, 90% of students start PLTS of Cal Lutheran seeking to be rostered (licensed) by the Evangelical Lutheran Church in America (ELCA).
+Therefore, programs at PLTS of Cal Lutheran intersect extensively with ELCA candidacy.
 As a professional licensure process, ELCA candidacy runs parallel with seminary programming at decision points.
 Decision points require student input and seminary evaluation and are designed to show student progress from awareness of call to ministry and faith tradition at entrance, to articulation of faith tradition and development of ministry skills at endorsement, and to integration of ministry skills and appropriation of faith tradition at approval.
 Contextual coursework in Clinical Pastoral Education, Teaching Parish, and Internship are designed to measure this progression from articulation and development to integration and appropriation in an action-reflection-action immersion model of learning under the supervision of seasoned professionals.
-96% of PLTS students who remain in ELCA candidacy to approval are approved by the ELCA at the close of their program.
+96% of PLTS of Cal Lutheran students who remain in ELCA candidacy to approval are approved by the ELCA at the close of their program.

 As is common in higher education, two indicators of educational effectiveness are completion rates and the placement of graduates.